 - Period of Complete Rest – No phones, computers, TV, music, school, sports, exercise, work, bright lights, noisy environments until all symptoms have resolved.
 Sleep, proper hydration, and healthy nutritional intake are necessary for recovery.
 This may take 3-7 days or more.

 - Graduated Return to Activity– Slow resumption of basic physical and mental activities.
 If any symptoms resume, activities must again be reduced until symptom-free.

 - Return to Play- Healthcare professionals such as Certified Athletic Trainers and Physical Therapists are trained to implement a formal Return to Play protocol which is sports specific and prepares the athlete to return to competition.
 During this time period, symptoms are monitored for regression and treatment is adjusted.

 If symptoms persist, additional treatment from skilled medical professionals will likely be required.
 This may include interventions by specialties such as Neuroopthamology, Physiatry, Neuropsychology, Physical Therapy, Occupational Therapy, Vestibular Rehabilitation, Vision Therapy, Sub Maximal Endurance Training, and so forth.

 When treated properly, recovery from concussions can be complete, with full return to previous activity level likely.
 It is imperative that parents, athletes, coaches, and medical professionals work together to create a climate of early identification of symptoms, a thorough evaluation of individual needs by appropriate medical professionals, and planned implementation of a recovery protocol.
-Failure to do so will likely result in long term consequences that include repeat concussions, permanent brain damage, and inability to all activities of life to its fullest.
+Failure to do so will likely result in long term consequences that include repeat concussions, permanent brain damage, and inability to participate in some activities.

 Dr. Lori Schneider is a Physical Therapist and Regional Director for Access Physical Therapy and Wellness.